cheinformatico/cheinformatico/README.md

 <pre>
 💻 I am passionate about the world of programming
-📝 I have a great interest in Software Engineering and Design 🌱 Learn about efficient designs for scalable systems
-🌟 Primary language: C# 👾
+📝 I have a strong interest in Software Engineering and Design 🌱 Learning about efficient designs for scalable systems 🌟 Main language: C# 👾
 🎯Interested in server-side application development
-🤝 I hope to collaborate on impactful projects
+🤝 I look forward to collaborate on impactful projects
 </pre>

 - 📫 How to reach me **jose.sastre376797@hotmail.com**